Mike3rd/mturko_vercel/content/page/toby.md

 > The Chicken Man flipped a crispy bite,
 "For brave pups who don’t bark or bite!"
 Finley yowled, "This detour’s RUDE!"
-But Toby CRUNCHED in a gratitude mood.
+But Toby CRUNCHED in a gratuitous mood.

 or